 'The lake viewed from the House'

-In addition to Jo's Monthly Newsletters, we are building an archive of past Newsletters for members, and others, to be able to look back on past achievements and experiences of the wonderful Myddelton House Gardens and the legacy of E A Bowles.
+In addition to Jo's Monthly 'News and Views', we are building an archive of past Newsletters for members, and others, to be able to look back on past achievements and experiences of the wonderful Myddelton House Gardens and the legacy of E A Bowles.
 Thanks especially to Alan Pettitt for providing much of this material.